ErmeviewEnvironmentalLtd/LogIT/src/READ_ME.txt

       you were using the single or multiple model load tab last time.
     - Fixed an issue with reading results and check files with the model extractor tool.
 Now deals with absolute paths.
+      This has also been applied to the logger.
+It will now record the absolute path of the results location in the log if different from the main model directory.
+    - Improved path display in model extractor input/output textboxes and the summary output display.
+They are now normalised for the OS and can be copied and pasted directly into Explorer.
     - Fixed a few more things in the way error handling is dealt with.
       This still needs some work though.
 Sorry :(